manaakiwhenua/nzsluc/classification-systems/nzslucs.md

 ## Overview

 The NZSLUCS is intended for the purpose of environmental monitoring, especially fresh water.
+Land use practices are of particular relevance to this classification system, as there is a need to understand social and economic capacity for changes to land management practices.

+Land management practices are incorporated when needed to distinguish between land uses.

 ## Geographic scale